-It is a private collection that belonged to the mythical Argentinean businesswoman—a cement heiress—philanthropist and patroness of the arts Amelia Lacroze de Fortabat, better known as Amalita.
-Lacroze de Fortabat—who died in 2012—refused the word “museum” to define the scope her extensive collection.
+It is a private collection that belonged to the mythical Argentinean businesswoman—a cement heiress—philanthropist and patroness of the arts Amalia Lacroze de Fortabat, better known as Amalita.
+Lacroze de Fortabat who died in 2012.
+She refused to use the word “museum” to define the scope of her extensive collection.
 To this day, the magnificent building, located in the exclusive neighborhood of Puerto Madero is not called a museum, but is popularly known as the “Amalia Lacroze de Fortabat Art Collection.”

 The Fortabat Collection was presented to the public in October 2008.
 It features more than 200 works by national and international artists.
 The pieces in the collection were chosen by a team of specialists led by Lacroze de Fortabat.

 During ten years, the billionaire entrepreneur chaired the National Endowment for the Arts, Argentina’s cultural body for the promotion of artistic, literary and cultural activities, and was a great connoisseur of the international art market.

 The works on display can be classified into three groups: international art, Argentine art, and other collectibles.

 The international artists include Peter and Jan Brueghel, Andy Warhol—who created a classic portrait of Amalita—Marc Chagall, Salvador Dalí, Pedro Figari, Auguste Rodin, Juan Manuel Blanes, Paul Gauguin, Edgar Degas, Joan Miró and Lawrence Alma-Tadema, one of Lacroze’s favorites.